Do you teach kids the Apostle’s Creed in your home?

-Many Protestants are unfamiliar with this creed.
+Many Protestants are unfamiliar with the Apostle’s Creed.
 Others are offended by it—not so much because of what the Creed says, but the recitation of any human-written creed at all.

-Why is the Apostles’ Creed worthy to take up space in our kids’ brains?
+Why is the Apostle’s Creed worthy to take up space in our kids’ brains?
 Why should we teach kids the Apostle’s Creed?

 1. It teaches our kids that Christianity is “confessional.”